The service

 The certificate confirms that the system was properly serviced, records what was tested and found, and notes anything left outstanding.
 It is written to be read, not filed and forgotten, so the person responsible for the building can see at a glance where things stand.

 Keep it with your fire safety records.
 Your insurer may ask for it at renewal, a fire risk assessor will expect to see it, and the local fire service can request it during an audit.
-One clear document, issued on the day, saves a scramble later.
+One clear document, with your written report following within 24 hours, saves a scramble later.

 On the day